Supergiovane/KNXUltimate/README.md

   - `npm run example:secure:tunnel` (secure tunnelling TCP)
   - `npm run example:secure:multicast` (secure routing multicast)

+### KNX/IP Tunnelling Server (UDP)

+Besides the `KNXClient`, this package also includes a small KNXnet/IP **tunnelling server** implementation, useful to accept connections from third-party KNX/IP tunnelling clients and bridge them via Node-RED (or your own glue code).

+- API: `KNXIPTunnelServer` (exported from the main entrypoint).
+- Output: emits `rawTelegram` events formatted like the Node-RED `knxUltimateMultiRouting` RAW messages (`payload.knx.*`), so you can reuse existing Filter logic.
+- Example: `examples/bridgeTunnelToNodeRedMsg.ts` (prints JSON to stdout).

 Examples overview:

 - **Recommended starting point → [template](./examples/template.ts):** well-commented skeleton showing how to configure plain vs secure connections, wire up core events, and encode/decode datapoint payloads.
 Use this file as a base for new scripts.